elastic/elastic-charts/wiki/testing.md

 If a new test is added, a new screenshot `.png` file is written as part of the baseline.

-To update the snapshots to the new version run:
+To update all existing screenshot baselines to the new version run:
 ```
 yarn test:integration -u
 ```